Debug with Blockly and blockly-samples

 These steps build core Blockly, package it, then create a symlink to the packaged files.

-2. In your fork of blockly-samples:
+2. In your fork of blockly-samples, at root:

 $ npm link blockly